 - ⅓ cup extra virgin olive oil

-- 1 teaspoon active dry yeast sprinkled over 1½ cups of hot (not boiling) water
+- 1 teaspoon active dry yeast

-- ½-1 cup grated fontina (slices also work)
+- 1 cup grated fontina cheese 4 oz.

-- ½ cup grated mozzarella
+- 1 cup grated mozzarella cheese 4 oz.

 - ¼ cup crumbled goat cheese

-- 3 fresh figs, cut into sections
+- 6-8 fresh figs cut into sections

-- 1 cup fresh arugula, washed and patted dry
+- 1 cup fresh arugula washed and patted dry

-- coarsely ground sea salt and black pepper, to taste
+- coarsely ground sea salt and black pepper to taste

 - To make the CRUST: